Frequently Asked Questions

 4. What is included in the Nebenkosten?

 The Nebenkosten includes all normal charges, i.e. heat, hot water, maintenance of building and grounds, administrative costs, taxes, fees, etc..
-In addition, Wohnen+ Basel members will share the cost of the common room and other common expenses.
+In addition, Wohnen+ Basel members share the cost of the common room and other common expenses.

 5. Can I reserve a Wohnen+ Basel flat?